Original Artwork : £290.00

 Although originally intended as a separate project I subsequently felt that the actors who bring the characters to life, and those characters themselves, are very much the spirit of the film, and so I’ve decided to create the work as part of the Spirits project.

 While researching the subject of genres I felt that one, although now rarely used, seemed to be more than just a category defining the type of content and more a declaration of it’s style.
-Film noir frequently features gangsters although not neccessarily, and although when the term is mentioned it invariably brings to mind black and white movies this is not true of all the films that are considered to be film noir.
+Film noir frequently features gangsters although not necessarily, and although when the term is mentioned it invariably brings to mind black and white movies this is not true of all the films that are considered to be film noir.
 It is about the emotional content, the feeling or mood.
 Rather than the type of story, it is about the spirit of the story.

 First used in 1946 by the French film critic Nino Frank, classic film noir references are usually about American movies made during the 1940s and 50s.
 These would often feature crime dramas filmed in a distinctive low-key black and white style and a dark tone, hence the genre name.

 An actress who did more than her fair share to popularise the genre was Lauren Bacall.
-Younger than she appeared (she was 20 when she made To Have and Have Not) Bacall was blessed with extraordinary good looks and exuded a confidence behind her years.
+Older than she appeared (she was only 20 when she made To Have and Have Not) Bacall was blessed with extraordinary good looks and exuded a confidence behind her years.
 Following the success of To Have and Have Not she appeared in noir classics such as The Big Sleep, Dark Passage and Key Largo.

 Original Artwork : £290.00